priyavartk/spring-boot-demo/infra/readme.md

 - **environment**: Contains environment-specific configurations, such as `main.tf` for deploying the VPC and EKS cluster.
   - `main.tf`: Defines the resources and calls the modules for provisioning.
   - `output.tf`: Outputs details of the created infrastructure components.
-  - `terraform.tfstate` and `terraform.tfstate.backup`: State files that track the current infrastructure state.

 - **module**: Contains reusable Terraform modules for creating different components.
   - **eks**: The module to create an EKS cluster.
     - `main.tf`: Defines the EKS cluster resource.